shenki/RS41HUP/README.md

 # RS41HUP (Ham Use Project) - Project Horus Fork
 Firmware for RS41 for HAM use.

 It is possible to recycle RS41-SGP sondes for amateur radio use without any electrical changes!
 You just have to build a new firmware (this one) and apply it via a cheap programmer, the "ST-Linkv2" (or alternatives).
-The modified sonde can now transmit on a user-defined frequency in the 70cm band, with Habhub-compatible RTTY telemetry!
+The modified sonde can now transmit on a user-defined frequency in the 70cm band, with Habhub-compatible RTTY and (better performing) 4FSK telemetry!

 Released under GPL v2.